 and frequently referred to as jumper’s knee.

-The most common cause for Achilles tendonitis is insufficient stretching causing a
+The most common cause for Achilles tendonitis is insufficient stretching which causes a

-lack of flexibility as well as excessive flexion of the foot.
-Other reasons are changes
+lack of flexibility and excessive flexion of the foot.
+Other reasons include changes

 in footwear, long distance running, running on an incline, or sudden, excessive